-To more accurately assess whether the worry expressed by parents was unduly high, Tueller collected data from 191 mothers (split between those whose babies had passed the initial screening test and those who failed the initial test in the
+To more accurately assess whether the worry expressed by parents was unduly high, Tueller collected data from 191 mothers (split between those whose babies had passed the initial screening test and those who failed the initial test in the hospital and passed a rescreen when they were 1-4 weeks of age).

-Many people have suggested that UNHS creates unduly high levels of anxiety, worry, and concern for parents and might even interfere with parent-child bonding-particularly for parents of babies who fail the initial screen and are found on subsequent testing to have normal hearing. hospital and passed a rescreen when they were 1-4 weeks of age).
 Data were collected when the baby was 1 week of age, and again at 6 weeks of age (which was after the time that babies received a rescreen if they failed the initial screen).
 Mothers were asked to rate whether they were "not at all, somewhat, moderately, or very worried" about the baby's hearing, as well as 20 other aspects of infant development (e.g., irritability, sleeping habits, eyesight, etc.).
 When babies were 1 week old, 14.6% of the mothers reported that they were moderately worried or very worried about their child's hearing (similar to what has been reported in other studies).
 But hearing was ranked 6th on the list of 21 items about which they might be concerned, and it was not statistically significantly different from 14 of the other items.